yerinsmgmt/markdowns/send.md

 # 8. Finance / Bookkeeping

-> **In plain words.** Spreadsheet cleanup, formulas and typing invoices into systems.
-AI does the boring middle, a person checks the numbers, and that rule never bends here.
+> **In plain words.** Bookkeepers spend hours tidying spreadsheets, fighting with formulas and typing invoice details into another system.
+AI can do that middle part in seconds.
+The one rule that never bends here is that a person still checks every number before it counts as real.

 ## Where time usually disappears